astreum/whitepaper/README.md

 The blockchain primarily works by keeping track of all the accounts and details such as the balance, number of transactions and storage.

 Astreuos aims to be a competitive and viable platform for powerful web3 services by offering a combined value, storage and compute on a single blockchain priced in a single currency.
+Astreuos empowers web3 developers to create powerful applications and experiences that interface with node APIs for transactions, storage & compute; to host browser applications, static sites and media content on Nebula and create compute intensive applications using Reactor Private & Open Computation.

 ## Contents

 1. Accounts
 2. Blocks
 3. Transactions
-2. Nova Consensus
+4. Nova Consensus
-3. Vision
-4. Future
+5. Future
-5. Roadmap
+6. Roadmap

 ### Accounts